edemaine/solid-meteor-data/README.md

 ## Helper Functions

-`solidjs-meteor-data` provides three different helper functions (the SolidJS analog of React hooks) for using differnt types of Meteor reactive data within your SolidJS components/roots:
+`solid-meteor-data` provides three different helper functions (the SolidJS analog of React hooks) for using differnt types of Meteor reactive data within your SolidJS components/roots: